Current Challenges and Opportunities in Cost Effective and Affordable Biosimilars

-In my job, as a CSO working in Contract Research, I have found Biosimilars have forced us to better understand the biological aspects of these drugs.
+In my job, as a CSO working in Contract Research Organization, I have found Biosimilars have forced us to better understand the biological aspects of these drugs.
 In the past a monoclonal antibody was considered characterised when we had shown binding to the target, little more.

 The true mode of action of how these drugs worked on the disease is still, in many cases, poorly understood.
 With the introduction of Biosimilars we needed to understand the behaviour of these very complicated drugs and how changes to the molecules resulted in differences in efficacy.
 This is important, as the ultimate aim is to prove we can make a molecule with the same potency for all indications.